archive567/chart-unit/readme.md

 xysHist is a histogram of 10000 one-dim random normals.

-cuts are the edges between the bins, and we reuse mkTicks without a hitch to regularize the buckets.

 The data out is a (X,Y) pair list, with mid-point of the bucket as X, and bucket count as Y.